 Fraud: While identifying deliberate fraud can be a complex task ( or complex or difficult), if you have reason to believe that the results presented in an article are not accurate, please raise your concerns with the editor.

 Other Ethical Concerns: In research involving humans, please verify that confidentiality has been upheld.
 If you come across any potential breaches of established ethical standards in the treatment of human subjects, promptly bring these concerns to the attention of the Editor as needed.

 Always bear in mind that your comments serve to enhance authors' skills and expertise.
 Even if you believe a paper should be rejected, your feedback can contribute to the authors' improvement in their future work.
 Take some time to provide constructive criticism, and please maintain politeness in your comments.

 Grammar and language issues

 Many authors are writing in a second language.
-The writing must be excellent when the paper is finalized, but we can review papers with poor writing as long as the science is understandable.
-All accepted papers are subject to a thorough language editing.
+While the final version of a paper must exhibit excellent language proficiency, we are willing to review papers with suboptimal writing as long as the scientific content remains comprehensible.
+All accepted papers undergo thorough language editing.

 Once you have completed your evaluation of the manuscript, you canproceed with submitting your comments to the Editor.
-If you might be delayed, do let the Editor know and arrange for a deadline extension.The review form is structured inthree separate areas:
+If you might be delayed, do let the Editor know and arrange for a deadline extension.The review form is divided into three distinct sections:

-80–100: Excellent.
+Excellent.
 Decision is accept as is or with minor changes.
-Only few manuscripts can be included in this rating.
+Few manuscripts can be included in this rating;

-60–79: Above average manuscript.
-Decision is usually accept with minor changes with a really moderate revision
+Above average.
+Decision is usually accept with minor changes with a really moderate revision;

-20–39: Below average manuscript.
-Most likely to be rejected, unless a high priority topic that can be improved after one or more revisions
+Below average.
+Most likely rejected, unless high-priority topic, that can be improved after one or more revisions;